foxbunlong/html5_css3/README.md

 - `Self-closing tag` is a tag that is both a start and end tag at the same time.
 - `Author's comments` is comments inside html code.
 - `Span` has no special meaning and only represents its children.
 It's useful when used together with particular attributes.

+## Browser and DOM

+- `Links` are a conceptual construct, created by `a`, `area`, `form` and `link`.
+They represent a connection between 2 resources (current document and another)
+- `Rendering engine` is a computer program that transform an HTML doc into a visual, interactive representation. [`Blink`](https://www.chromium.org/blink/) is rendering engine inside Google Chrome. [`Gecko`](https://firefox-source-docs.mozilla.org/overview/gecko.html) is rendering engine inside Mozilla Firefox. [`WebKit`](https://webkit.org/) is rendering engine inside Safari.
+- `Parse` is analyze text, character by character.
+- `Named Character References` are a [set of special character reference names](https://html.spec.whatwg.org/multipage/named-characters.html) that are supported by html.
+- `Object` is a collection of data and code to represent something.
+- `Model` is a representation of a thing. `Object Model` is a collection of objects that represent a thing and provide access to examine and change that thing.
+- `Document Object Model` - DOM is an object model that represents and HTML document.
+It provides the ability to examine and change the document as presented via the user agent.
+- Browser will read the document character by character and build up the DOM.
+- Developer tools: `Chrome DevTools`.
+- `Inspector` allows you to review and modify the DOM.
+It leaves html untouch.
+- `Id` of element is unique identity in the DOM.